SFe-Team-was-taken/SFe/sfe-specification-4.0u19.md

 ### 5.7.4 Non-containerised modes (Update 9)

-The legacy non-containerised 16-bit and 24-bit modes were used in the legacy SoundFont format, but should not be used for SFe banks.
-(Update 10)
+The legacy non-containerised 16-bit and 24-bit modes were used in the legacy SoundFont format, but should never be used for SFe banks.
+(Update 19)

 If the `ifil` version is `2.04` or greater, and there an `sm24` sub-chunk is present, then the `sdta` structure mode is legacy 24-bit (`sm24`) mode.
 Legacy 24-bit mode can only function with uncompressed samples due to the segmented structure of samples stored in this way, and we strongly recommend against using legacy 24-bit mode, because containerisation support is a requirement for SFe level 1 and is easier to work with.
 (Update 9)

 Note that if the `ifil` version is below `2.04` (signifying legacy SF2.01 or earlier), then the `sdta` structure mode is legacy 16-bit mode, and `sm24` is ignored.

+In an SFe 4 bank, non-containerised modes can either be rejected as Structurally Unsound, or can optionally be read (if the program supports legacy SF2.0x).
+Programs must not write non-containerised samples into SFe 4 banks.
+(Update 19)

 ### 5.7.5 Looping rules